-When firewall rule sets (templates) are added, deleted or changed, this immediately affects all users who are logged in.
+If a user firewall template or a firewall rule of a template is added, changed, deleted or disabled, this immediately affects all firewall users who are logged in.

 Existing connections are interrupted.
-One exception is changing user firewall rules if "Abort existing connections upon firewall reconfiguration" is set to "No" under Network Security >> Packet Filter >> Advanced.
+One exception is changing user firewall rules if the function "Abort existing connections upon firewall reconfiguration" is deactivated under Network Security >> Packet Filter >> Advanced.
 In this case, a network connection that exists due to a previously permitted rule is not interrupted.